 There are canoeing and kayaking opportunities on Lightning Lake.
 Canoe, kayak and rowboat rentals are available at Lightning Lake day-use area.
 A boat launch is available next to the boat rental building at the Lightning Lake day-use area.
 No motorized boats including electric motors.

 Canoeing and kayaking are allowed on Otter Lake.
 The narrow lake is ideal for non-motorized watercraft with plenty of shoreline to explore opposite the campground.

 There are no lifeguards on duty at provincial parks.
 A small beach at the campground boat launch provides a spot to swim, though it is better at the day-use area in Tulameen.

 Boating / Waterskiing

 Motorized boating & Waterskiing is allowed on Otter Lake.
 The campground has a concrete, single lane boat launch without a dock.
-Caution - in August when water is low, the campsite boat launch drops off at end of launch about 5” to 6”.
-There is a small gravel turn-around area above the boat launch which is accessed from the 17 spot gravel parking lot via a short, single lane gravel road.
-Two pit toilets are in the trees beside the parking lot along with two horseshoe pits.
+Caution - in August when the water is low, the campsite boat launch drops off at end of the launch about 5” to 6”.
+There is a small gravel turn-around area above the boat launch which is accessed from the 17 spot gravel parking lot via a short single lane gravel road.
+Two pit toilets are in the treed area beside the parking lot, along with two horseshoe pits.
 A narrow strip of coarse sand extends from the boat launch towards the western shore of the lake.
 There is also a public gravel boat launch in Tulameen.